DeanJayMathew/c-hybrid-pqc-demo-with-unity/README.md

 ## Learning Outcomes

-This project will help you understand how liboqs is structured using standard C library design in the context of terminating post-quantum handshakes:
+This project explains at a theoretical level how liboqs is structured using standard C library design in the context of terminating post-quantum handshakes:

 - Library creation